-Shahid also criticized House Majority Leader Nancy Pelosi (D., Calif.) for not protecting Rep. Rashida Tlaib (D., Mich.), Rep. Alexandria Ocasio-Cortez (D., N.Y.), and Omar, whom he called the "rising leaders in the party," during a Thursday panel on MSNBC's All In.
+Shahid also criticized Speaker of the House Nancy Pelosi (D., Calif.) for not protecting Rep. Rashida Tlaib (D., Mich.), Rep. Alexandria Ocasio-Cortez (D., N.Y.), and Omar, whom he called the "rising leaders in the party," during a Thursday panel on MSNBC's All In.

 "There's a 200-miles-per-hour ideological right-wing war machine coming after Ilhan Omar, and also Rashida Tlaib and Alexandria Ocasio-Cortez, and my question is where is the Democratic Party leadership on this?"
 Shahid said.
 "You didn't see that many comments from candidates today running for president in 2020, you didn't see that many comments from Nancy Pelosi, or Steny Hoyer or Chuck Schumer for that matter."